Skip to Main Content

 Politifact– PolitiFact rates the accuracy of claims by elected officials and others who speak up in American politics.

 Open Secrets– tracking money in U.S. politics and its effect on elections and public policy.
-Open Secrets are by far the best source for discovering how much and where candidates get their money.
+Open Secrets are the best source for discovering how much and where candidates get their money.
 They also track lobbying groups and whom they are funding.

 Truth or Fiction– Very similar to Snopes.
 They tend to focus more on political rumors and hoaxes.

-Fact Checker by the Washington Post– Their fact checks are excellent and sourced; however their bias is reflected in the fact that they fact check right wing claims more than left.
+Fact Checker by the Washington Post– Their fact checks are excellent and sourced; however, their bias is reflected in the fact that they fact-check right-wing claims more than left.

 Evaluating News Sources for Bias